PC-based IBM mainframe-compatible systems: Personal Computer AT/370

 The AT/370 also ran VM/PC, but with PC DOS 3.0 instead of 2.10 that the XT version used.
 VM/PC version 2, launched in November 1985, improved performance by up to 50%; it allowed add-on memory (in addition to the disk) to be used as a page cache for VM.

 A November 1985 Computerworld article noted that the machine was "slow selling".
+The AT/370 was discontinued alongside the XT/370 in April 1987.

 IBM 7437 VM/SP Technical Workstation

 In April 1988, IBM introduced a System/370 workstation that had been shipping to some customers since August 1987.
 Officially called the IBM 7437 VM/SP Technical Workstation (and later also known as the Personal System/370), it was a freestanding tower that connected to a MCA card installed in a PS/2 Model 60, 70, or 80.
 The 7437 tower contained the processor and a 16 Mbytes main memory, and the PS/2 provided I/O and disk storage.
 The 7437 ran the IBM VM/SP operating system, and one IBM representative described the 7437 "like a 9370 with a single terminal".
 It was intended for existing S/370 users and its November 1988 list price was $18,100 for a minimum 25-unit order.
 One of its intended roles was to provide a single-user S/370-compatible computer that could run computer-aided design and engineering applications that originated on IBM mainframes such as CADAM and CATIA.
 Graphics support was provided by an IBM 5080 graphics system, a floor-standing tower.
 The 5080 was connected to the 7437 through the PS/2 via a cable and MCA adapter.